redis/redis-om-spring/README.md

 Redis OM Spring Entity Streams provides a Java 8 Streams interface to Query Redis JSON documents using RediSearch.
 Entity Streams allow you to process data in a type safe declarative way similar to SQL statements.
 Streams can be used to express a query as a chain of operations.

-Entity Streams in Redis OM Spring provide the same semantics as Java 8 streams.
+Entity Streams in Redis OM Spring provides the same semantics as Java 8 streams.
 Streams can be made of Redis Mapped entities (`@Document`) or one or more properties of an Entity.
 Entity Streams progressively build the query until a terminal operation is invoked (such as `collect`).
 Whenever a Terminal operation is applied to a Stream, the Stream cannot accept additional operations to its pipeline and it also means that the Stream is started.

 Let's start with a simple example, a Spring `@Service` which includes `EntityStream` to query for instances of the mapped class `Person`: